srijan-96/AdvancedHTMLXBlock/README.md

 ###### Note:
 It is required that your html and body tags have fixed height at the time of rendering.
 If they don't, you may see a weird scrollbar on left side of iframe.
 If you want to avoid it, have a fixed height for html and body.
 In case you have an animation like [this](https://www.w3schools.com/css/tryit.asp?filename=trycss3_animation_count2) where the height changes as the animation progresses, wrap the entire animation into a div capable of holding the maximum height change so that body will have fixed height

+#### Regarding hyperlinks in iframe :
+Xblock does not open hyperlinks in same tab, it adds `target = "_blank";` to every hyperlink on initialization which automatically opens all links in new tabs